alhuissi/alhuissi/README.md

-Software developer with over 10 years of experience working in the Web industry.
+Software engineer with over 10 years of experience developing web applications.
 Specialized in Javascript/Typescript development (React, Vue, Next, NodeJS) and also familiar with Cloud Development (GCP and AWS), React Native, Python, NestJS, Three.js, Docker, Wordpress, Shopify apps and UI/UX.

 I'm currently developing applications that harness the capabilities of Large Language Models and Generative AI (https://spokesai.com), and writing educational content on the subject.
 <!--